fossadev/fossabot-docs/docs/variables/channel.md

 ## $(channel.viewers)

-Returns the current number of viewers watching the stream of a broadcaster.
+Returns the current number of viewers watching a broadcaster's stream.

 #### Parameters